 - 1/2 tsp.
 Cumin

 - 1/2 tsp.
 Black Pepper

 - 1/2 tsp.
 Achiote powder or Saffron seasoning

 - 2-3 cups Vegetable oil for frying

 Preperation of Dough

 - Whisk together the Masarepa, salt, cumin, achiote powder, garlic powder, and onion powder.

-- Add 2 cups of water to the mixture and stir to combine.
-Add the remaining water, if necessary.
+- Add 1 3/4 cups of water to the mixture and stir to combine.
+Always check first before adding the remaining water, keep adding little by little.

 - Knead the Empanada dough until a smooth, slightly sticky dough forms,